eplof44/eplof44.github.io/_posts/2018-07-09-setlist_-_a_react_redux_app.markdown

     return {...state, concerts: action.concerts}
 ```

 At this point, it took me a bit of time to get started on the components.
 I read through a lot of code and went through past labs to carefully map the flow of data.
-Eventually I got my concert form working and seeing the json update with my form inputs was *very* exciting.
+Eventually I got my concert form working and seeing the JSON update with my form inputs was *very* exciting.
 The concert show pages slowly working after that.
 Then a lot of break, fix, break, fix, break, repeat.

 After this I tackled my comments form, ‘I attended’ counter button, and at the end added a ‘random’ concert button to generate for the user a random concert.